GW/DT invariants and 5D BPS indices for strips from topological recursion: Introduction and summary

 which matches \eqref{spectralcurveintro} after transforming $e^x \to - e^{-x}/Q$ and $e^y \to e^{-y}$ with $\alpha_1 = 1/Q, \alpha_2 = \mu$, for $f=0$.
 The GW partition function defined as $F_{\geq 2}=\sum_{g\geq 2} \hbar^{2g-2} F_g$ has zero radius of convergence in $\hbar$.
 So, we would need to perform the analysis of \cite{Alim:2021mhp} to define various Stokes sectors.
 In one of those sectors one can recover the partition function of \cite{Ooguri:2010yk}.
 We have

-from which we read off that there are three kinds of stable D2-branes in the type IIA side, with classical (not instanton-corrected) periods $\log Q$, $\log \mu$ and $\log (Q\mu)$ respectively, which can be read off from the associated Picard-Fuchs equations as well \cite{Forbes:2005xt}.
+from which we read off that there are three kinds of stable D2-branes in the type IIA side, with classical (not instanton-corrected) periods $\log Q$, $\log \mu$ and $\log (Q\mu)$ respectively, which can be computed from the associated Picard-Fuchs equations as well \cite{Forbes:2005xt}.
 The GV invariants then can be read off as

 and all others are zero, where we denote $n^{(g)}_\beta$ as the GV invariants, $g$ being the genus and $\beta$ the corresponding curve class in $\mathcal{X}$.
 It was shown in \cite{Banerjee:2019apt}, that exponential networks associated to such geometries compute the GV invariants as $\Omega(\beta + kD0) = n^{(0)}_\beta$.
 In \textsection \ref{sec:DT}, we use the following notation for the 5D indices which for these cases can be read off from the GV invariants, as